60 Famous Rap Logos That Are Iconic

 This list has shown the different ways you can use design elements to make a unique brand mark for music brands.
 Having a distinct brand identity will help grow your brand.
 It drives brand awareness and even allows you to stay on top of your listener’s minds.

 If you want to get your music out there, finding your sound isn’t enough.
 You have to develop an identity that will stand as the face of your brand, too.
+Understanding how to build a strong brand identity is key to ensuring your visuals, style, and messaging resonate with your audience and reflect your musical essence.

 Quickly get a custom rap logo design by running a logo design contest on DesignCrowd.
 The crowdsourcing platform lets you hold design contests for logos, album covers, apparel design, and other marketing collateral.
 Work with freelance graphic designers and expect up to 50 design bids for your project.